Teach Me

 Are there any risks in using enemas?

-While enemas can be helpful, using them too much or not following the instructions may cause problems.
+While enemas can be helpful in treatment for constipation, using them too much or not following the instructions may cause problems.
 Some risks may include:

 • Irritation: Enemas may make your bottom feel uncomfortable or sore.